Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 \begin{exa}\textbf{(Parametric Publish/Subscribe)} We consider Publish/Subscribe architecture, described in Example \ref{b-pu-su}, in the parametric setting.
 In the subsequent FOEIL sentence $\psi$, we let variable sets $\mathcal{X}^{(1)},\mathcal{X}^{(2)},\mathcal{X}^{(3)}$ correspond to publisher, topic, and subscriber component instances, respectively.

 The FOEIL sentence $\psi$ is interpreted as follows: The big parenthesis with the existential shuffle quantifier $\exists^{\shuffle} x^{(1)}$ preceded by $\exists^{\shuffle} x^{(2)}$ describes that given some topic instances, some of the publisher instances advertise and in turn transmit their messages to the former with interleaving.
-For the same topic instances, in turn, the parenthesis at the second line with the existential shuffle quantifier $\exists^{\shuffle} x^{(3)}$ encodes the arbitrary order among some the subscriber instances for executing three types of consecutive interactions, namely the connection with the interested subscriber, the transfer of the message and their disconnection.
+For the same topic instances, in turn, the parenthesis at the second line with the existential shuffle quantifier $\exists^{\shuffle} x^{(3)}$ encodes the arbitrary order among some of the subscriber instances for executing three types of consecutive interactions, namely the connection with the interested subscriber instance, the transfer of the message and their disconnection.
 The communication steps described above are implemented for the distinct topic instances with interleaving (captured by the first existential shuffle quantifier $\exists^{\shuffle} x^{(2)}$).
 Finally, the iteration operator is applied to the whole sentence in order to describe the recursion of the aforementioned interactions, and hence models the subsequent implementation of the architecture within the parametric system.
+Example \ref{b-pu-su} presented in Subsection \ref{examples_EPIL} is an instantiation of the parametric Publish/Subscribe architecture for two publishers, two topics, and three subscribers.

 \end{exa}